platformsh/platformsh-docs/docs/src/languages/python/_index.md

 ## Web servers

-The Python ecosystem offers a number of web servers that can be used to deploy to Platform.sh outside of the simple uWSGI example shown above.
+The Python ecosystem offers a number of web servers that can be used to deploy to Platform.sh outside of the uWSGI example shown above.
 Consult the [python web servers](/languages/python/server) documentation for more information about running the following:

 - [Daphne](/languages/python/server#daphne)